openshift-kni/baremetal-deploy/baremetal-deploy.md

 - -p (required) physical interface on host that will be used for provisioning bridge
 - -b (required) physical interface on the host that will be used for the baremetal bride
 - -d (optional) will configure for a disconnected install
-- -g (optional) will generate an install-config.yaml
+- -g (optional) will generate a install-config.yaml
+- -m (optional) will generate a metal3-config.yaml

 **Example:**

 ./baremetal-prep.sh

-Usage: ./baremetal-prep.sh -p \&lt;provisioning interface\&gt; -b \&lt;baremetal interface\&gt; -d (configure for disconnected) -g (generate install-config.yaml)
+Usage: ./baremetal-prep.sh -p (provisioning interface) -b (baremetal interface) -d (configure for disconnected) -g (generate install-config.yaml) -m (generate metal3-config.yaml)

-Example: ./baremetal-prep.sh -p ens3 -b ens4 -d -g
+Example: ./baremetal-prep.sh -p ens3 -b ens4 -d -g -m

 **To Dos:**